Diagnosing Your Headache: Headache Evaluation

 - Ophthalmology evaluation — An eye pressure test performed by an eye doctor (ophthalmologist) will rule out glaucoma or pressure on the optic nerve as causes of headaches.

-- Lumbar puncture or spinal tap — A lumbar puncture or spinal tap is the removal of spinal fluid from the spinal canal.
-This diagnostic procedure is only done to rule out conditions that might be affecting the brain and spinal cord.
-This test is used only if the symptoms warrant it, and it can cause a headache for a few hours afterward.
+- Lumbar puncture (spinal tap) — The removal of spinal fluid from the spinal canal.
+This procedure is only done to rule out conditions that might be affecting the brain and spinal cord.
+This test is used only if the symptoms call for it.
+It can cause a headache for a few hours afterward.

 Can't find the health information you’re looking for?